Helping Families Since 1992

 Contact us in Fort Bend County at (832) 210-1698 or online for a free consultation.

-Understanding Child Custody Laws in Fort Bend County, Texas
+Child Custody in Texas

 In Texas, child custody is called conservatorship.
 When parents cannot agree on how custody will be shared, the matter will go to the court.
 Courts will make a decision based on the best interests of the child.